odinuv/web/articles/html/index.md

 ### HTML5
 HTML5 is a brand new language which looks like HTML (yes, 3rd one).
-It has no relation to SGML, so the `<!DOCTYPE html>` was shortened and no longer references a DTD.
-It is a new language without lot of the historic burden (but some of it is still there) with complicated implementation of the interpreter in a web browser.
-But it is also backward compatible (allows both HTML and XHTML syntax) and finally it is current -- developed from 2007, standardized in 2014 with a minor revision 5.1 standardized in 2016.
+It has no relation to SGML, so the `<!DOCTYPE html>` is shortened and no longer references a DTD.
+It is a new language without a lot of the historic burden (but some of it is still there) with a complicated implementation of the interpreter in a web browser.
+But it is also backward compatible (allows both the HTML and XHTML syntax) and finally it is current -- developed from 2007, standardized in 2014 with a minor revision 5.1 standardized in 2016.